maxtrelle/Project-Management-App/README.md

 # Task manager app

-I'm a person who passionate about my own productivity.
-I want to manage my tasks and projects more effectively.
-I need a simple tool that supports me in controlling my task-flow.
+Manage tasks and projects more effectively.
+Simple tool that supports you in controlling your task-flow.

 **Functional requirements**
 - Create/​​update/​​delete projects